The Sherer International Piano and Strings Competition

 Solomia Soroka, artistic director

-The Sherer International Competition is an annual violin and piano competition named in honor of the late Lon and Kathryn Sherer, Goshen College Professors Emeritus of Music.
+The Sherer International Piano and Strings Competition is an annual music competition named in honor of the late Lon and Kathryn Sherer, Goshen College Professors Emeritus of Music.
 For 40 years, Lon (violin) and Kathryn (piano) created, nurtured and developed instrumental music at Goshen College, bringing the program to unprecedented heights through their talent, hard work, and pedagogy.

 Prizes